Procedure – Electronic Resources and Internet Safety

 - Internet access; and

-- Any and all information transmitted or received in connection with network and e-mail use.
+- Any and all information transmitted or received in connection with network, e-mail and AI use.

 No student or staff user should have any expectation of privacy when using the district’s network.
 The district reserves the right to disclose any electronic messages to law enforcement officials or third parties as appropriate.
 All documents are subject to the public records disclosure laws of the State of Washington.